 A LAMP server is a web server combination of Apache, MySQL, and PHP on Linux server.
-It is widely used for hosting PHP and MySQL based websites on world wide web.
+It is widely used for hosting PHP and MySQL based websites on the world wide web.
 This tutorial is created to help administrators to setup LAMP stack on Debian 9.
 In this tutorial, we are installing Apache and MySQL from Debian 9 base repositories.
 We will help you to add a third-party repository for PHP installation.

 Step 1 – Prerequisites